J03D03/redhat-5.2/README.md

 6. Exit the ftp server with `exit`
 7. Install `nc` with `rpm -i nc-1.10-1.i386.rpm`

-From now on you can transfer files from and to your hostmachine via Netcat as described [here](https://nakkaya.com/2009/04/15/using-netcat-for-file-transfers/).
+From now on you can transfer files from and to your host machine via Netcat as described [here](https://nakkaya.com/2009/04/15/using-netcat-for-file-transfers/).

 ---